 Towards the end of last year, a Panorama documentary was aired on UK television: Can You Cure My Multiple Sclerosis?
 The programme followed three MS patients receiving doses of chemotherapy to harvest their stem cells, which were then transplanted into their blood to ‘reboot’ their immune systems.

 The treatment was aggressive; hair loss and isolation, followed by a lifetime of monitoring.
 I couldn’t help but notice one of these patients enjoying a steak pie.
 A new immune system will only stay shiny and new if it is taken good care of.
-By following OMS we are slowly rebooting our own systems.
+By following Overcoming MS we are slowly rebooting our own systems.

 Whilst the stem cell treatment is an exciting prospect, we are still decades away from this becoming a regular procedure, and as the doctors in the programme confirmed, there are no guarantees.

 Dedicating ourselves to the Overcoming MS lifestyle offers us real hope.
 Rather like the tale of the Hare and the Tortoise, ‘slow and steady wins the race’.